Nitrogen-doped and partially graphitized coal-based hard carbon materials for high-performance sodium-ion storage in SIBs

 Abstract

 Hard carbon materials are widely regarded as highly promising anode materials in sodium-ion batteries (SIBs) due to their distinctive disordered structure and high capacity.
-However, their practical applications are greatly limited due to high cost, as well as low conductivity and unsatisfied storage-sodium performances.
+However, their practical applications are greatly limited due to their high cost, low conductivity and unsatisfactory sodium storage performances.
 In this work, we propose a cost-effective method for the preparation of nitrogen-doped and partially graphitized coal-based hard carbons (NHCs) as high-performance anode materials for SIBs.
 The resulting NHCs possess the structural advantages of a mesoporous structure, nitrogen doping, and homogeneous graphite domains, which facilitate rapid kinetics and electron transfer.
-When applied to anodes in SIBs, the NHCs can deliver a high reversible capacity of 291.45 mAh/g, a high initial Coulombic efficiency of 88.1%, as well as an impressive cycling stability of 132.7 mAh/g even after 500 cycles at 1 A/g.
-In a word, the coal-based hard carbon materials prepared using the straightforward yet effective method have the potential for large-scale energy-related applications in terms of economical precursors, simple synthesis process and excellent storage-energy performances.
+When applied to anodes in SIBs, the NHCs delivered a high reversible capacity of 291.45 mAh g−1, a high initial coulombic efficiency of 88.1%, and an impressive cycling stability of 132.7 mAh g−1 even after 500 cycles at 1 A g−1.
+Overall, the coal-based hard carbon materials prepared using this straightforward yet effective method have the potential for large-scale energy-related applications in terms of economical precursors, simple synthesis process and excellent storage-energy performances.

 Please wait while we load your content...